Punktum-dk/epp-service-specification/README.md

 #### create domain

 This part of the EPP protocol is described in [RFC:5730].
 This command adheres to the standard.
-DK Hostmaster, however, is based on an asynchronous domain creation workflow.
+Punktum dk, however, is based on an asynchronous domain creation workflow.

 All domain requests are enqueued for further processing and their creation will be in a state of pending (`1001`).